The Home Of Outdoor Living

 And if it's planting tips you're after, Amateur Gardening’s plant profile feature stories explain everything you need to know about specific species, which are best for sun, shade and soil type.
 It will also show you the best varieties to grow and help you make the right choice.

-So why not snap up this amazing Christmas subscription deal and treat yourself or a loved one to a brilliant weekly read packed with all the gardening advice and inspiration you could need?
-Subscribe to Amateur Gardening today for the special price of just £6 for six issues – that's an incredible saving of 49% on the standard cover price.
-It's too good a deal to miss!
+So why not snap up this amazing subscription deal and treat yourself or a loved one to a brilliant weekly read packed with all the gardening advice and inspiration you could need?
+Subscribe to Amateur Gardening (opens in new tab) today for the special price of just £6 for 6 issues.

 7 reasons to subscribe to Amateur Gardening magazine